chrishavlin/learning_shapefiles/README.md

   * python (2.xx or 3.xx should work)
   * general libraries: numpy, matplotlib, pandas
-  * for reading shapefiles: pyshp
+  * for reading/writing shapefiles: pyshp or fiona (depending on script)
   * for scripts with polygons: shapely, descartes

 `colorado_plateau.py` uses a shapefile from  Fenneman and Johnson (1946): see comments for where to download it.